 Every day in the operational business, problems are dealt with which relate to process validation.
-For example: Recurring high efforts resolving these.
+For example: recurring high efforts dealing with deviations.
 Long release times affecting delays in delivery.
 Scrap rates from poor process performance leading to further costs.

-- Looks at one of the main reasons why most pharmaceutical and medical devices companies are still not sufficiently successful in exploiting the great potential of risk-based process validation for safe quality and cost-effectiveness
+- Looks at one of the main reasons why most pharmaceutical and medical devices companies are not reaching their potential when it comes to operational efficiency

-- Puts forward approaches for discussion which could remedy and which are based on regulatory guidelines (see below)
+- Puts forward approaches for discussion which could provide remedies based on regulatory guidelines (see below)

-In validation, there is still too little focus on the really critical parameters of product quality, and process risks are being overlooked.
-At the same time many things are validated that actually do not need validation from a risk perspective.
-We observe, that risk-based validation is carried out formally as required by the authorities, but at the same time validation is done the traditional way.
-The possibilities for economic benefits are by far not exploited!
+In validation, there is still too little focus on the highly critical parameters of product quality, and process risks are being overlooked.
+At the same time many aspects are validated that are superfluous from a risk perspective.
+We observe that risk-based validation is carried out formally as required by the authorities, but at the same time validation is done the traditional way.
+The possibilities for economic benefits are falling short of their potential!

 What do we mean by risk-based?

 It is obvious that you can save a lot of effort if you only validate what really needs to be validated.
-It is also clear that processes run safer if a lot of focus is placed on potential risks.
-Using analytical approaches risk-based validation attempts to effectively eliminate as many of the possible risks as possible right from the outset.
-Due to the systematic approach risk-based process validation leads to reliable quality with less effort.
+It is also clear that processes run more safely if you focus on potential risks.
+By using analytical approaches risk-based validation attempts to effectively eliminate as many potential risks as possible from the outset.
+This leads to reliable quality with less effort.

 De facto, risk-based process validation requires a different working style!

 In classic process validation, experts check every step of the process and validate primarily on the basis of their technical expertise.
-Methods are used, but more to guide step-by-step through the process.
-Deeper understanding of the method is hardly necessary, the methods simply facilitate the work.
-A typical example are the golden three batches.
+Specific Methods are used, but primarily to guide the process step-by-step.
+Deeper understanding of the method is hardly necessary, as the methods simply facilitate the work.
+A typical example is the Three Golden Batches approach.

-In risk-based process validation, expertise must be supplemented by an overview of the entire process from procurement to delivery, from dossier preparation and the purchase of pharmaceutical excipients to incoming goods, sampling and production.
+In risk-based process validation, expertise must be supplemented by an overview of the entire process whether it’s from procurement to delivery or from dossier preparation to controlling samples.
 Process validation should build on the insights from process development.
-On this basis, goal-oriented teamwork must be triggered.
-The expert alone will not be able to identify all relevant risks in a quiet room in the ivory tower.
+Goal-oriented teamwork is essential.
+No expert will be able to identify all relevant risks from a quiet room in an ivory tower.

 Staff capacity often seems insufficient to involve the required cross-functional team.
-Often, there is also a lack of methodical support and practice, which of course means that it actually takes a really long time.
-Using methods without understanding their background makes it feel even longer and often this approach seems unnecessarily difficult.
+Frequently, there is also a lack of methodical support and practice, which leads to inefficiency.
+Asking people to use methods without a background understanding leads to frustration.

-Risk-based validation works when there is cross-departmental collaboration to systematically identify risks prior to validation and eliminate them through smart preventive actions or specific statistics.
+There are two steps to risk-based validation working.
+First, organizations use cross-departmental collaboration to systematically identify risks.
+Second, risks are eliminated through smart preventative actions and data-based control plans.
 And this is the way to tap into considerable economic advantages.

 Those who make use of the guidelines can gain a lot of additional benefits: